alunperkins/holdall/README.md

 When you run holdall on a host, it finds the appropriate locations-list file (the one with your hostname), and works its way down the list of locations.
 For each one it looks on your computer for the file/folder and in the removable drive's sync folder for a file/folder with the same name.
 Then it decides which one has the latest work, and then uses rsync to copy the recent version to the older version.

 Using locations-list files lets you sync folders to different locations, if your computers have different directory structures, and lets you choose what to sync, if you're sharing some things across some computers but not others.
 You can also sync files/folders to have the same data but have different names on each computer.
+As well as syncing work this makes it possible to sync e.g. internet bookmark files, or system config files where compatible.

 Understanding the locations-list file(s) with an example
 -----------